dariusmehri/NYCHA-Apartment-Inspection-Labor-Analytics/README.md

 #### Data and Methods
 1. A direct connect to the NYCHA database to pull the data was established.
-2. Data was cleaned, merged and quality checked.
+2. Data is cleaned, merged and quality checked in Python.
 3. Visualizations were create in Tableau to explore patterns in bad behavior.
-4. Bad actor list is created using key process measures.
+4. Bad actor list is created using key performance measures.

 #### Results
 ##### Bad Actor List